gbroder24/django-the-failte-bistro/README.md

 ### Account Sign In

 - Users are required to add their Username and Password to ensure the correct one is saved.
 If any field is not filled in appropriately then a display message is used to inform the user with how to procede to complete the form.
 The Sign in page is created with a default template available with the AllAuth package.
-These templates are combined with the power of Bootstraps Crispy Forms pack to give extra control over the forms' appearance.
+These templates are combined with the power of Bootstraps Form is rendered as paragraphs in the template pack to give extra control over the forms' appearance.

 ![ login ](documentation/features/sign-in-desktop.JPG)